 Select the green tick or blur out of the field to save

-Custom connector logo changes can be done by clicking on the logo image.
-This should prompt your browser to open up a system upload window for you to select the logo you would want to upload.
-This logo not only represents your custom connector in your registry but also shows up as the logo when using your custom connector in recipes.
+To change the logo of the custom connector, click the logo image.
+This prompts your browser to open a system upload window so you can select a new logo to upload.
+This logo represents your custom connector in your registry, and appears when you use this custom connector in recipes.

 Select the icon logo to upload an icon from your local machine

-Changing your description can be done by navigating to the
+Change your connector description by navigating to the

-Settings tab in your custom connector home page.
-This tab will contain information including a text input field for a description of your connector.
-This description will let others know more about your connector when they are deciding to clone your connector.
+Settings tab in the custom connector home page.
+This tab contains information that includes a text input field for the description of your connector.
+The description lets other users know more about your connector when they see it in the community library.

-Head over to the settings tab to change your description
+Use the Settings tab to change your description

 # Using the Workato Code editor

-The Workato SDK platform uses Code Mirror (opens new window) for editing your connector code.
-Whilst writing your connector code, you'll be able to see any syntax errors or code errors in real-time.
-Workato has a set of white-listed ruby methods that we allow for use in the code editor.
-This means that any ruby methods not on our white list that are called inside your connector code would also result in errors being highlighted.
+The Workato SDK platform uses the Code Mirror (opens new window) for editing your connector code.
+When writing your connector code, you can see all syntax or code errors in real time.
+Workato has a set of allowed ruby methods that we allow for use in the code editor.
+This means that any ruby method not on our allowed list results in highlighted errors if called by the code inside your connector.

 # Deleting a custom connector

 A Workato account can have any number of custom connectors in its registry.
-However, in the case that you do need to delete a custom connector, you'll be prevented from doing so if any active running recipes are using it.
-You'll need to stop the recipes listed to delete this connector.
+However, if you have to delete a custom connector, you cannot do that if it is part of active running recipes.
+You must first stop the listed recipes, and then proceed to deleting the connector.

 Stop or edit these recipes to delete a custom connector

-Once you delete a custom connector, there is no recovering it
+When you delete a custom connector, you cannot recover it